 Treatments

 - Behavior therapy.
-Specialized behavior therapy provides your child with the tools he or she needs to identify when he or she is growing angry and learn how to cope with the anger.
-For these therapies to be effective, all caregivers, including at school and home, need to help reinforce the therapy, especially when your child is getting upset.
-A provider will help you develop a behavior therapy program and teach you how to implement it to help your child.
+This therapy helps your child identify their emotions, what triggers their emotions and ways to cope.
+For this type of therapy to be effective, all caregivers—including those at school and home—need to reinforce the strategies discussed in therapy, especially when your child becomes upset.
+A provider will help you develop a behavior program and teach you how to implement it to support your child.

 Support Services & Resources